Opengundumstyle/Audio-Alchemist/README.md

   1. create manifests folder <br>
   2. and some yaml files ...

-  ### what is yaml?
+   ### what is yaml ?
   In brief : YAML (YAML Ain't Markup Language) is a human-readable data serialization format commonly used for configuration files.
 YAML files use a plain-text syntax that is easy for   both humans and machines to read and write.
 In my understanding, they are the private and public environment variables that support the clusters

   In this project there are four and are commonly used in the context of deploying applications in a Kubernetes cluster: `auth-deploy.yaml`,`configmap.yaml`,`secret.yaml` and    `service.yaml`

 3. run minikube (deploy auth service to clusters) - command `minikube start`
 4. run `k9s` to view minikube Pods(hit 0)<br>
 ![minikube Pods](https://github.com/Opengundumstyle/Audio-Alchemist/blob/main/python/src/auth/minikubepods.png)
+5. last but not least run  `kubectl apply -f ./` so we can apply all the Kubernetes resource configurations found in the current directory.
+### What is Kubernetes ?